isabella232/HOT-AzureDevops/README.md

+The HCL OneTest Studio extension enables you to select any type of test available for your project in HCL OneTest™ Server that you can add to your task for the job in the Azure DevOps pipelines.

 **1. Open your Organization page in Azure DevOps and complete the following steps:**

    	a.
 Click the project you want to use.